xiix0/scam/README.md

-You love your home and want it to be beautiful.
+Your aim is high and to the right.